Travelling on an InterRegio train

-The term InterRegio refers to a type of European trains which links regions within a country.
+The term InterRegio refers to European trains which link regions within a country.
 Usually abbreviated as IR, they stand between a Regional Express and an Intercity when it comes to speed and service.
 As a rule of thumb, InterRegio services are more upmarket in Switzerland and more basic in Belgium, Hungary, Portugal and Poland.

 In Poland, InterRegio trains are used on long-distance routes.
 They are, however, not as fast as Intercity services.
 In Germany there are a limited number of InterRegio Express (IRE) trains, which share routes with Regional Express services.

 InterRegio trains often consist of older carriages – except in Switzerland, where high-quality trains are regularly deployed on InterRegio routes.

 There are no specific pre-boarding requirements for InterRegio trains.

 InterRegio trains are generally comfortable and have good luggage space.
 InterRegio trains are not generally air conditioned.